hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Implementing External HTTP Callbacks.md

 * If you pass query string parameters on a POST request, both sets of values are accessible:
   * Single parameters are passed to JavaScript as Strings.
   * Multiple parameters with the same name are passed to JavaScript as a String array.
 * POST parameters are only interpreted into the data object when the content type of the request is "multipart/form-data".
-For other usages see the *Reading POST Data* section below.
+For other usages see the [Reading POST Data](#Reading POST Data) section below.

 ## Creating Cloud Code to Handle Requests

-To create a script to handle the request, from the Cloud Code page, select the *System* submenu and use the *Callback URL* menu entry.
+To create a script to handle the request from the Cloud Code page, under *Scripts* select *System*, and use *Callback URL*.

 ## The Callback URL